-1. Complete and submit the physical examination form and required data PRIOR to attendance at clinical.
+- 1. Complete and submit the physical examination form and required data PRIOR to attendance at clinical.
 The student must present written documentation on College forms of a physical examination within the last 12 months by a licensed practicing physician, physician assistant, or nurse practitioner.
-In addition, the student must:
+In addition, the student must: - a.

-- a.
 Be free from any communicable disease - b.
 Possess eyesight in a minimum of one eye correctable to 20/20 vision, have approximately one hundred and eighty (180) degrees peripheral vision capability and have adequate color perception - c.
 Complete a health history, verifying such information as immunization and disease history and special medical needs - d.
 Receive (at student expense) necessary immunizations/tests including hepatitis vaccine - e.
-Demonstrate the ability to send and receive messages

-2. Meet "Essential Functions of the EMT" with or without accommodations by assigned date.
-A copy of these functions is available upon request

-4. Complete drug testing and/or background checks as directed by the Health Studies Division or clinical agency
+Demonstrate the ability to send and receive messages - 2.
+Meet "Essential Functions of the EMT" with or without accommodations by assigned date.
+A copy of these functions is available upon request - 3.
+Purchase professional liability insurance through the College - 4.
+Complete drug testing and/or background checks as directed by the Health Studies Division or clinical agency - 5.
+The EMS Program grading scale is:

-100 - 90 = A89 - 80 = B 79 - 75 = C74 - 60 = D59 and below = F
+100 - 90 = A89 - 80 = B 79 - 75 = C 74 - 60 = D59 and below = F

-6. Receive a grade of "C" in each EMS or EMP course in order to continue

-7. Earn a satisfactory clinical evaluation on the clinical component of any course with a clinical component
+- 6. Receive a grade of "C" in each EMS or EMP course in order to continue - 7.
+Earn a satisfactory clinical evaluation on the clinical component of any course with a clinical component - 8.
+Be accepted by clinical agencies for clinical experiences

-NOTE : Northwest-Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
+NOTE: Northwest-Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
 A student who is refused use of a facility is considered refused by all agencies associated with the program.
 Therefore, the program is not required to find an alternative site.

-1. Meet general and unconditional admission and progression requirements for NW-SCC and the EMS program
+- 1. Meet general and unconditional admission and progression requirements for NW-SCC and the EMS program - 2.
+Successfully complete the program: - a.

-- a.
 Within one year of initial entry for the EMT program (otherwise all EMT courses must be repeated) - b.
 Within one year of initial entry for the Advanced EMT program (otherwise all EMT courses must be repeated) - c.
-Within two years of initial entry for the Paramedic program (otherwise all Paramedic courses must be repeated)

-4. Have Director of previous EMS program provide a letter of good standing in previous EMS program.

-6. Provide clinical documentation (example: FISDAP or data on a signed EMS Program letterhead of previous institution) for consideration student who is refused use of facilities by a clinical agency.
+Within two years of initial entry for the Paramedic program (otherwise all Paramedic courses must be repeated) - 3.
+Be a student in good standing with the previous institution(s) - 4.
+Have Director of previous EMS program provide a letter of good standing in previous EMS program. - 5.
+Complete skill validation requirements - 6.
+Provide clinical documentation (example: FISDAP or data on a signed EMS Program letterhead of previous institution) for consideration - 7.
+Be accepted by all clinical agencies for clinical experiences student who is refused use of facilities by a clinical agency.
 A student who is refused use of a facility is considered refused by all agencies associated with the program.
 Therefore, the program is not required to find an alternative site.